luizfonseca/my-personal-computer/README.md

 > 5 + 5 - 2 + 3 - 1
 ```

 This will then print the final result of `10`.
-The calculation should respect `-` and `+` and should be calculated from left to right.
+The calculation should respect `-` and `+` and should be interpreted from left to right.

 A user can then type `exit` to exit the application and go back to the list of applications.